firefly-iii/docs/docs/docs/data-importer/how-to-use/start.md

 In this stage, the data will be parsed and converted into Firefly III compatible transactions.
 Note how you can download a configuration file.
 This configuration file contains all the details from the previous steps, and can be used to start a new import more quickly next time.

+If you use Spectre or Nordigen, your MUST download the configuration file.
+Otherwise you have to authenticate to your bank all over again.

 ![Data conversion](images/conversion.png "Data conversion")

 ## Submitting data